-7. The Applicant must immediately notify the Department and any other relevant agencies immediately after it becomes aware of an incident.
-The notification must be in writing to compliance@planning.nsw.gov.au and identify the development (including the development application number and name) and set out the location and nature of the incident.
+7. The Applicant must immediately notify the Department and any other relevant agencies after it becomes aware of an incident.
+The notification must be in writing via the Department's Major Projects Website and identify the development (including the development application number and name) and set out the location and nature of the incident.